 Headlines Rule the Day

 Another element of bad report writing that literary talking heads call the official style is saying everything in the third person.
-Unless you’re name is the Rock or Bob Dole and it’s part of your schtick, can the third person and speak in the first person.
+Avoid the third person and speak in the first person.
 Take the credit, take the blame, or assign it to the appropriate party.
-“It” was not discovered—Joe Schmoe discovered whatever “it” was during his research.
-“I got the account by busting my buns” is much more effective than “There was a bun busting situation in which an account was awarded to the firm in question.”
-Don’t worry about sound arrogant.
-Like the man says, it ain’t braggin’ if you can back it up, and you can.